-We continue to grow in the number of local units of government and participants we serve.
-MERS partners with more than 900 local units of government across the state, from the western Upper Peninsula to the southeastern Lower Peninsula with a combined net position value of nearly \$11 billion.
-MERS proudly serves over 100,000 participants, including police officers and firefighters, road crews, medical staff, librarians, clerks, and countless other roles that protect and serve the many communities across Michigan.
+We continue to grow in the number of members and participants we serve.
+MERS manages retirement and employee benefit plans for more than 950 municipal members across the state, from the western Upper Peninsula to the southeastern Lower Peninsula, with a combined net position value of more than \$12 billion.
+MERS proudly administers over 155,000 accounts for participants that include police officers and firefighters, road crews, medical staff, librarians, clerks, and countless other roles that protect and serve the many communities across Michigan that we call home.